cathyxiong/RPi_ADXL/README.md

 #3.0 Configuring the RPi_ADXL
 ###3.1 RPi_settings.ini

-RPi_settings.ini contains all of the configurable settings that runs with either mainADXL.py or uploadADXL.py.
+RPi_settings.ini contains all of the configurable settings that runs with mainADXL.py.
 See below for example:

 RPi_settings.ini:
 ````